 Salta is on the overlander’s trail.
 We enjoyed staying at the cheap and huge Municipal Campground, with supposedly South America’s largest swimming pool.
 Great place to meet, exchange info, share a BBQ or make pizzas together as a grill and an oven are available for food parties.

-5. Waterfalls – Iguazu Falls
+Popular Site #5 – Iguazu Falls

 In Argentina’s most northeastern tip lie Iguazu Falls, a natural phenomenon shared with Brazil.
 I don’t know how they count them, but apparently there are 275 waterfalls.
 We visited the falls both from the Brazilian as the Argentinean side – both have their charms.
 Read the details of our visit to the Argentinean Iguazu Falls.